Traditional Irish Music

 3. Celtic Harp

-Watch Carolan’s Dream – played on celtic harp.
+Watch Carolan’s Dream – played on a Celtic harp.

-The fiddle is identical to the violin, however they are differentiated by there playing style and sound.
+The fiddle is identical to the violin, however they are differentiated by their playing style and sound.
 The fiddle is high-pitched and when playing in trad sessions is often heard above other instruments.

 Watch the Fiddle & Flute being played during a traditional Irish music session.

 See Martin Hayes play the Irish fiddle with his long time collaborator, Dennis Cahill.

 The Bouzouki was brought to Ireland from Greece in the 1960’s.
 The Irish Bouzouki was adapted from a Greek Instrument and is the most recent addition to the Irish music collection.

 The Bouzouki is similar looking to the giant mandolin and produces such a rich and bright sound that it’s not surprising that the Irish stole the idea and made it their own.
 This instrument is now very popular and is present in most Irish trad music sessions.